rainlanguage/dotrain/docs/variables/uint8arraytostring_1.md

 # Function uint8ArrayToString()

-Method to convert Uint8Array to string
+Method to convert Uint8Array to string using TextDecoder

 <b>Signature:</b>